 1821 saw the arrival of the first Christian missionaries.
 Their influence spread quickly throughout the Cook Islands.
 But whilst the arrival of Christianity did alter many aspects of traditional island existence, the people of the Cook Islands have been able to preserve their proud Polynesian heritage alongside their Christian faith.

 PopulationThe total population of our islands is approximately 19,000.
 Some 2,000 people live on the Northern Group islands and about 5,000 on five Southern Group islands.
 The rest live on Rarotonga.
 Many of our people live overseas, including close to 50,000 in New Zealand.

 Song and Dance - The heart of Cook Islands' cultureWhat most defines the Cook Islands and leaves a lasting impression on tourists is the grace, art and skill demonstrated in traditional song and dance – particularly a traditional dance known as the Ura.

 Unlike most western dancers, the islanders tell a story with their bodies matching the words of the song.
 The dancing, accompanied by highly rhythmic drumming is taken very seriously, with each island having its own unique songs and dances that are practised from an early age.

-The Cook Islanders are considered amongst the finest Polynesian singers and dancers.
+The Cook Islanders are considered among the finest Polynesian singers and dancers.
 There are many competitions throughout the year where the competitive spirit between each island comes to the fore.
 Regular international awards are a testament to this phenomenal talent.

 Close harmonious singing can also be heard in churches along with the powerful and emotional impact of chants and hymns during weddings and funerals.
 This range and talent of popular singing can be found at numerous festivals throughout the year.